dlcs/protagonist/docs/path-templates.md

 ## Output

+> [!WARNING]
+> As this is a breaking change, feature flag `RewriteAssetPathsOnManifests` needs to be enabled for manifests to contain rewritten paths

 In manifests, image and thumb paths can have `{version}` slug as a path replacement values.
 As the NQ serves as an _"output everything we have"_ skeleton manifest we will always output all supported ImageApi versions.
 The logic for handling image paths (which are versioned) will be:

 * NQ will continue to always output all ImageApi versions (current v2 + v3)